4mm47/4mm47/README.md

 - 🔐 Currently deepening my knowledge of **network security, web application security, and Linux internals**
 - 🛠️ Building small tools and automation scripts in **Python** and **Bash**
+- 🧰 Hands-on practice with industry tools like **Nmap, Wireshark, Burp Suite Pro, and Metasploit**
 - 📚 Practicing on **CTF challenges** and documenting my learning as I go
 - 🌱 Open to collaborating on **security tooling, scripting, and web-based projects**
 - ⚡ Long-term goal: becoming a well-rounded penetration tester / security engineer